Enjoy a fairytale view of Prague Castle and the banks of the Vltava river with its elegant buildings from the beautiful and historical Charles Bridge.

 If you are feeling fit then go to the Old Town Bridge Tower and climb the 138 stairs inside the tower to reach the tower gallery, for a spectacular bird's-eye view over Charles Bridge, the Vltava River, the Old Town, the Lesser Town (Malá Strana) and Prague Castle.
 Then head to the other end to the Lesser Tower and have a peep inside to see an exhibition dedicated to the eventful history of Charles Bridge, with graphic descriptions of the invading armies that have crossed it.
 But on your way don´t forget to stop and touch the statue of St. John of Nepomuk!
 You will notice it by its plaque, polished to a shine by the many tourists who have already touched it as it is supposed to bring good luck and ensure your return to Prague.

-Right by Charles Bridge there is the famous Kampa Island where you can have a wonderful stroll or take a river cruise on a hitorical steamboat on the Vltava river or a small boat in Prague Venice on the Devil River.
+Right by Charles Bridge there is the famous Kampa Island where you can have a wonderful stroll or take a river cruise on a hitorical steamboat on the Vltava river or a small boat on the Devil's Channel.

 There's a great view not only of Charles Bridge from the river.
 If you'll be taking a river cruise make sure that the battery in your camera is fully charged!